p4ulor/Object-Detector-App/docs/README.md

     - The API keys within `google-services.json` are platform-restricted to Android (lesser attack surface compared to allowing the web SDK per example)
     - With Firestore rules, only authenticated users can write to their own data
     - With Firestore rules, only authenticated users can read data.
 And the only authentication method is with Google
+    - Apps with unrecognized hashes will not be able to connect to the firebase project, even for trying to obtain authentication (see `onFailure` of `signInWithGoogle()`).
     - And the most important step is to setup the Firebase project (and the app) with ["App Check"](https://firebase.google.com/docs/app-check?hl=en&authuser=0#how_is_related_to), which is complementary to the Firebase authentication.
 It offers periodic attestation of the app or device's authenticity by requiring API calls to contain a valid App Check token with an expiration date.
 It requires creating a Play Console developer account (costs 25 dollars) and associating a Google Play project to the Firebase project.
 This is where the gradle generated SHA-256 comes in.
 To configure App Check is pretty simple, just go to it's tab in Firebase, click register, add the SHA-256, and on API's tab check enforcement for Firestore.
 But I didn't do this because: I don't want to pay 25 dollars, I want to move on to other things and I don't want to complicate the app use and building for other devs so they can try it out more easily.
 12. For testing outside of GH actions, you can set the environment variables (and rename some files that can be overwritten) in the terminal with `èxport GOOGLE_SERVICES_JSON=...` and then running the gradle script through the same terminal ` ./gradlew build -x test`